salvatorecampagna/CarND/term1/project4_advanced_lane_detection/README.md

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for performing perspective transform is provided in cell 12 by function `image_warp()`.
-This function takes as inputs an image (`image`) and  uses source (`src`) and destination (`dst`) points to transform the image from the camera view to a bird's eye view.
+This function takes as input an image (`image`) and  uses source (`src`) and destination (`dst`) points to transform the image from the camera view to a bird's eye view.
 I chose to hardcode the source and destination points, which are the following:

 ```python
 src = np.float32([[575, 460],